47degrees/run-wild-run-free/presentation.md

 ### Error handling

-They grow their knowledge beyond `OptionT` and start discovering the same patterns apply to other nested types
+They grow beyond `OptionT` and start other transformers.

 ```scala
 import cats.data.XorT